bb-io/Lark/README.md

 - **Add rows or columns** adds empty rows or columns to a spreadsheet
 - **Delete rows or columns** deletes rows or columns from a spreadsheet
 - **Insert rows** inserts rows into a spreadsheet.
 If there are existing rows, the new rows will be inserted before the existing rows
 - **Add or update rows/columns** adds or updates rows or columns in a spreadsheet.
-If there are existing rows/columns, the new rows/columns will rewrite the existing one
+If there are existing rows/columns, the new rows/columns will rewrite the existing one.
+By default uses delimeter `,` to split the values.
 - **Get range cells values** gets the values of a range of cells in a spreadsheet by specified range

 ## Events